improbable-research/keanu/keanu-docs/docs/data-io.md

 If you csv is very large, you may not want to load the entire csv file into memory before processing it.
 You can stream the lines in order to avoid holding the entire file in memory.

-Once you have a CsvReader, you can call streamLines() to start streaming each line.
+Once you have alpha CsvReader, you can call streamLines() to start streaming each line.
 Make sure to close the stream as it is potentially connected to an open file.
 Closing the stream can be done by using try-with-resources, which is shown below.